ibnYusrat/Get-Shape-Width-Height-in-EaselJS/README.md

 # Objective
-Keep a record of all drawing commands and use them to generate height/width of a dynamically drawn Shape object.
+Keep an eye on the coordinates used in the drawing commands and use them to generate height/width of a dynamically drawn Shape object.

 ## Idea